lm2-poly/mepm/README.md

 Please contact us if you want to contribute.

-Please cite our work if you use it.
+Please cite our Paper if you use this code.
+Thank you.

 ## Context
 A model to predict the required pressure to apply for Direct-Ink-Writing of non-Newtonian polymer material through a single or multinozzle printing device following the input of a desired printing speed (i.e., linear extrusion velocity) of the material exiting the nozzle(s).